 In the last few years, there have been a lot of articles explaining the difference between a Thanksgiving cactus and a Christmas cactus.
 And it all has to do with bloom time and leaf shape (it’s easier to refer to them as leaves, though they’re actually flat stems).

 There has been so much hybridization over the years, the lines about varieties have become a bit blurred.
-The Thanksgiving cactus is Schlumbergera truncate, also known as a crab cactus, because of the claw-like, serrated edge of the leaves.
+The Thanksgiving cactus is Schlumbergera truncata, also known as a crab cactus, because of the claw-like, serrated edge of the leaves.
 It blooms around U.S. Thanksgiving in November.
 The Christmas cactus, Schlumbergera x buckleyi, has more rounded, scalloped leaves and blooms in December.
 It is an 1800s-era cross between S. truncate and S. russelliana.

 I think it’s worth noting that since Thanksgiving arrives much earlier in Canada (early October), both Thanksgiving and Christmas cacti seem to get the Christmas stamp.
 I recently purchased one and the plant tag clearly says Christmas cactus, but it looks like a Thanksgiving cactus (sometimes they have both in the description).

-A cool environment and shorter days stimulate flowering, so greenhouses can also manipulate bloom time for retail sales.
+A cool environment and shorter days stimulate flower buds, so greenhouses can also manipulate bloom time for retail sales.
 Thanksgiving cactus blooms can be delayed.
 Confused yet?
 Whatever you purchase, it’s likely to be some type of Schlumbergera hybrid.
 And the plant care requirements are pretty much the same all around.

 Taking Christmas cactus cuttings